Before Probiotics: Think Metchnikoff

 Sussanna Czeranko, ND

 We might think that acidophilus in the form of capsules and fortified yogurt was a recent 20th century discovery.
-Not.
-Although yogurt as a food has been used for many centuries as a medicine, yogurt was first introduced with the scientific rigor of a scientist from the Pasteur Institute.
+It’s not.
+Although, yogurt as a food has been used for many centuries as a medicine, yogurt was first introduced with the scientific rigor of a scientist from the Pasteur Institute.
 In fact, probiotics were invented in 1907, following the astute observations of the dedicated and outstanding scientist, Elie Metchnikoff.
 As naturopathic physicians, we consider “dietetics” golden in our treatment plans, and know full well that having a healthy gut is essential for optimum health.
 Let me introduce you to Metchnikoff, a remarkable scholar and clinician not well known to contemporary naturopathic doctors, but who actually is “regarded [as] the grandfather of modern probiotics.”
 (Anukam et al, 2007, p.466)

 Elie Metchnikoff was born with an insatiable curiosity for the living world that surrounded him.
 When he was just a young man, he was given a microscope which became the catalyst for his life work and would lead him to spend years patiently studying the development and habits of small creatures such as worms, insects, echinoderms, and jelly fish.
 His observations of these miniscule creatures prompted his discoveries of the behavior of white blood cells in the human body.
 Eventually, his curiosity and determination to discover the underlying mechanism [phagocytosis] in humans for breaking down harmful bacteria in the body won him the 1908 Nobel Prize for his work.